 The 14U Girls team will compete in the Western Canada Championship.
-This will take place in Stonewall, MB from August 21-23.
+This will take place in Stonewall, MB in August TBA.
 Check the website www.baseballsask.ca for tryout camp dates.
 It is important for girls who are interested in this program to attend a tryout camp near them in order to be identified.